Approaching storm, snafus cast pall on Southeast Asian Games

 “There was a lot of money poured into this activity and I suppose that with that kind of money, you can run things smoothly,” Duterte said.
 But he admonished critics: “Do not create a firestorm now because we are in the thick of preparation … I assure you I will investigate.”

-Gomez reported from Manila, Philippines.
-Associated Press journalist Aaron Favila contributed to this report.
+Associated Press writer Jim Gomez in Manila, Philippines, contributed to this report.